David Sharp (mountaineer): Mark Inglis controversy

 In the documentary Dying for Everest, Mark Inglis stated: "From my memory, I used the radio.
 I got a reply to move on and there is nothing that I can do to help.
 Now I'm not sure whether it was from Russell [Brice] or from someone else, or whether you know... it's just hypoxia and it's ... it's in your mind."
-It is believed that if Inglis did in fact have a radio conversation where he was told that "he's been there X number of hours without oxygen" that it must have been on Inglis' descent, as there was no way for Brice or other climbers to have known how long Sharp had been where he was found during the climber's ascent.
-In July 2006 Inglis retracted his claim that he was told to continue his ascent after informing Brice of a climber in distress, blaming the extreme conditions at altitude for the uncertainty in his memory.
+It is believed that if Inglis did have a radio conversation where he was told that "he's been there X number of hours without oxygen", that it must have been on Inglis' descent, as during his ascent there was no way for Brice or other climbers to have known how long Sharp had been there.
+In July 2006, Inglis retracted his claim, blaming the extreme conditions at altitude for the uncertainty in his memory.

 The Discovery Channel was filming the Himex expedition for a documentary Everest: Beyond the Limit, including an HD camera carried by Whetu (that became unusable during the ascent due to the extreme cold) and helmet cameras for some of the Himex Sherpas, which included footage indicating that Sharp was only found by Inglis's group on their descent.
-However, the group of climbers with Inglis confirmed that they did discover Sharp on the ascent, but they do not confirm that Brice was contacted regarding Sharp during the ascent.
-By the time the Inglis group reached him on the descent and contacted Brice they were low on oxygen, heavily fatigued, with several cases of severe frostbite and other problems on the mountain, making any rescue by them impossible.
+However, the climbers with Inglis confirmed that Sharp was discovered on the ascent, but not that Brice was contacted regarding Sharp at this time.
+By the time the Inglis group reached him on the descent and contacted Brice, they were low on oxygen and heavily fatigued, with several cases of severe frostbite and other issues, making any rescue by them impossible.

 Jamie McGuinness

-New Zealand mountaineer Jamie McGuinness reported about a Sherpa that reached Sharp on the descent, "...Dawa from Arun Treks also gave oxygen to David and tried to help him move, repeatedly, for perhaps an hour.
+New Zealand mountaineer Jamie McGuinness reported a Sherpa who reached Sharp on the descent, "...Dawa from Arun Treks also gave oxygen to David and tried to help him move, repeatedly, for perhaps an hour.
 But he could not get David to stand alone or even stand resting on his shoulders.
 Dawa had to leave him too.
-Even with two Sherpas it was not going to be possible to get David down the tricky sections below".
+Even with two Sherpas, it was not going to be possible to get David down the tricky sections below".

 McGuinness was part of an expedition that successfully climbed Cho Oyu with Sharp in 2002.
-He also was on the 2003 expedition to Mount Everest with Sharp and other climbers, and in 2006 offered Sharp the opportunity to climb Everest with his organised expedition for little more than what he ultimately paid Asian Trekking, which Sharp declined as he wanted to climb Everest independently.
-In the documentary Dying For Everest, McGuiness noted that Sharp did not expect to be rescued - "absolutely not, he was clear to me that he understood the risks and he did not want to endanger anyone else".
+He also was on the 2003 expedition to Mount Everest with Sharp and other climbers, and in 2006 offered Sharp the opportunity to climb Everest with his organised expedition for little more than what he paid Asian Trekking.
+In the documentary Dying For Everest, McGuiness noted that Sharp did not expect to be rescued – "absolutely not, he was clear to me that he understood the risks and he did not want to endanger anyone else".